womenwhocode-belfast/SageMakerWorkshop/README.md

 3. Provide a name for your bucket (This must be a globally unique name)
 4. Select Region, make sure you use the same one thoughout this workshop
 5. Click **Create**
-6. Your bucket should then appear, click it
+6. Your bucket should then appear
-7. Download data from this repo and upload to S3 bucket

 You can now see that your bucket has been created.
 You can set many configurations and permissions for your bucket.
 S3 provides easy to use management features so you can organise your data and configure finely-tuned access controls to meet your specific business, organizational needs.